ANUcybernetics/2020-application-easter-egg/README.md

 We have a small Makerspace just for 3Ai students.
 It's fully equipped with bench space, soldering equipment, screwdrivers, chisels, woodworking tools, vices, a whole bunch of Arduino, Google Coral and other electronics, and even a sewing machine.

-The network at ANU is gigabit to the desktop.
+The network at ANU is backboned on to AARNet, and is generally gigagit to the desktop.

-Here's proof:
+During your course, you'll have a lot of freedom over the technologies you get to explore, but the coursework itself uses a lot of ;

+* `git` and GitLab
+* `python` and some basic `bash`
+* Advanced `python` such as `nltk` and `scikit-learn` for machine learning
+* Arduino and the Arduino IDE for working with electronics

 ## How do I know that you're pretty technical?
 Show me some ASCII art.